kemunpus20/r3-app/PRODUCTION.md

 1. Setup your PostgreSQL instance.
     - Connectivity method : Public access.
     - PostgreSQL Version : 11
-1. Add your client ip to firewall to configure the service using psql cli.
+1. Add your client IP to firewall to configure the service using psql cli.
 Note that I think the cloud shell could be better but it does not work correctly in my environment.
 1. Connect to the instance.
     ```
     psql host=your host name (e.g. hoge.postgres.database.azure.com) port=5432 dbname=your db name (e.g. postgres) user=your db admin name (e.g. psqladmin)